 Be Honest and Ask Him to Share His Feedback

-Some parting employees feel hesitant to share their reviews, so it is your responsibility to communicate to them the importance of feedback.
-Make sure that the exit interview is confidential and ask him if he is okay to share his response with others in the organization.
+Employees who are leaving may be reluctant to provide feedback, so make sure to emphasize the importance of their opinions.
+Ensure the exit interview is private and inquire if it is okay to share his answers with other staff.
 Nevertheless, you should assure the employee that their reputation will remain intact.

 These things can, later on, assist you in ensuring a perfect employee experience.